Sheriffs in the United States

-In the United States, a sheriff is an important official of a shire or county charged primarily with judicial duties (such as executing the processes and orders of courts and judges).
-In the United States, a sheriff is one of the chief administrative offices in the country.
-It is his duty to take charge of prisoners, to oversee juries, and to prevent breaches of the peace.
-Sheriffs are usually elected, although some states have laws requiring certain qualifications of candidates.
-Elected sheriffs are accountable directly to the citizens of their county, the constitution of their state, and ultimately the United States Constitution.

-The responsibilities of sheriffs and their agencies vary considerably by county.
-Many sheriffs have the role of a police chief, though some lead agencies with limited law enforcement duties.
-Sheriffs are also often responsible for managing county jails and security at local government buildings.
+Sheriffs in the United States are the chief of law enforcement officers of a county.
+A sheriff is usually either elected by the populace or appointed by an elected body.

+Sheriffs' offices are typically tasked with operating jails, security at courthouses and county buildings, protection of judges and juries, preventing breaches of the peace, and coordinating with city police departments.
+Sheriff's offices may also be responsible for security at public events and areas.

+A sheriff's subordinate officers are referred to as deputies and they enforce the law in accordance with the sheriff's direction and orders.

 Overview

 Sheriff's offices

 The law enforcement agency headed by a sheriff is most commonly referred to as the "Sheriff's Office", while some are instead called the "Sheriff's Department."
 According to the National Sheriffs' Association, an American sheriff's advocacy group, there were 3,081 sheriff's offices as of 2015.
 These range in size from very small (one- or two-person) forces in sparsely populated rural areas to large, full-service law enforcement agencies, such as the Los Angeles County Sheriff's Department, which is the largest sheriff's office and the seventh largest law enforcement agency in the United States, with 16,400 members and 400 reserve deputies.